omarov10001/Portfolio/SQL Wolt Customer retention/README.md

-# SQL Cohort Analysis for Wolt Delveries
+# Monthly Cohort Analysis for Wolt Delveries

-## Project Overview
+##  Overview

 Customer retention can be described as a way to look at how engaged and loyal customers are, that is, whether they continue using the service after their first purchase.
 In this Project we want to see how well Wolt manages to retain its customers month after month based on when users made their first ever purchase.